Surf Expo sign at the OCCC

 VOLCOM

 On a much smaller scale, Volcom also offered an enclosed booth, but with pony walls.
-The half-height walls allowed passersby to see into space that displayed apparel and accessories for skating, surfing and snowboarding on minimalist metal racks and shelves, but graffiti-style art was central to the booth design, covering the exterior walls in colorful skull, moon, star and animal imagery.
+The half-height walls allowed passersby to see into a space that displayed apparel and accessories for skating, surfing and snowboarding on minimalist metal racks and shelves, but graffiti-style art was central to the booth design, covering the exterior walls in colorful skull, moon, star and animal imagery.
 Attendees looking to get inside had to push through white, vintage saloon doors.

 Surf Expo Volcom Booth